St Mirren F.C. in European football

 St Mirren Football Club is a Scottish association football club based in Paisley.
-The club first competed in a European competition in 1980–81, entering the UEFA Cup following a third-place finish in the Scottish Premier Division.
+The club first competed in European competition in 1980–81, entering the UEFA Cup following a third-place finish in the Scottish Premier Division.
 The club reached the second round, which remains the club's joint best run in a UEFA competition.

 History

 1980–81 UEFA Cup

 St Mirren secured a third-place finish in the Scottish Premier Division behind Aberdeen and Celtic in the 1979–80 season which qualified the club to enter the first round of the UEFA Cup the following season, along with fellow Scottish club Dundee United.
 Their first opponents were IF Elfsborg, of Sweden.
 St Mirren won the first leg 2–1 at Ryavallen, and the two clubs played out a 0–0 draw at Love Street.
 This was enough to send the Scottish club through to the second round.
 The club faced French side AS Saint-Étienne with the first leg resulting in a similar 0–0 draw in Paisley.
 In the away leg St Mirren were defeated 2–0 at Stade Geoffroy-Guichard to end their European début.